AnastasijaKonjuka/MovieCollection/README.md

 Information about the project:

+A web page - movie database, where users can choose a Movie to watch, considering Movie ratings and reviews.
+Users can also register and login, rate Movies and write their own reviews.
+No actual Movies stored, just Movie’s information.
+Movie rating is calculated based on users' reviews.
+Administrator can login and update Movie database through web page: add, delete, update Movies.
+Example of existing similar solution: IMDb.

 - Registration with admin role available via Postman, users register using the web app.
 - You need a strong password to sign up for the app.
 - Accounts with the admin role can add, update, or delete movies.